Believe it not, scientific research confirms video games are good for you (video games are sports, after all).

 1. They exercise the brain

-But there have been studies that suggest that video games can be beneficial for improving cognitive functions, such as memory, problem-solving, and multitasking.
+But contemporary research confirms otherwise.
+78% of players believe games can teach problem-solving skills, and 50% of gamers report that video games improved their education or career path.
+Studies have shown that video games can be beneficial for improving cognitive functions, such as memory, problem-solving, and multitasking.

 Think of them as brain-gym workouts that are fun, engaging, and offer various cognitive benefits.